hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-steady.md

 **The following descriptions refer to section 6.2 in the {{ tm2d }}.**

 Turbulence describes a seemingly random and chaotic state of fluid motion in the form of three-dimensional vortices (eddies).
 True turbulence is only present in 3d vorticity and when it occurs, it mostly dominates all other flow phenomena through increases in energy dissipation, drag, heat transfer, and mixing {cite:p}`kundu_fluid_2008`.
-The phenomenon of turbulence has been a mystery to science for a long time, since turbulent flows ({term}`read more about the implementation in RANS <RANS>`) have been observed, but could not be explained by the linear equations systems.
+The phenomenon of turbulence has been a mystery to science for a long time, since turbulent flows have been observed, but could not be explained by the linear equations systems.
 Today, turbulence is considered a random phenomenon that can be accounted for in linear equations, for instance, by introducing statistical parameters.
 For instance, when turbulence applies to the depth-averaged {term}`Navier-Stokes equations` a numerical solution for a quantity (e.g., flow velocity) corresponds to $value = \overline{mean value} + value fluctuation'$.
 For this purpose, there are a variety of options for implementing turbulence in numerical models {cite:p}`nezu1993`.

 The horizontal and vertical dimensions of turbulent eddies can vary greatly, especially in rivers and transitions to backwater zones (tidal flats) where the wide horizontal flow dimension (river width $w$) is significantly larger than the vertical flow dimension (water depth $h$): $w >> h$.
-Telemac2d provides multiple turbulence models that can be applied to the vertical and/or horizontal dimensions and defined with the **TURBULENCE MODEL** (see also: {term}`RANS`) keyword being an integer number for one of the following options:
+Telemac2d provides multiple turbulence models that can be applied to the vertical and/or horizontal dimensions and defined with the **TURBULENCE MODEL** keyword being an integer number for one of the following options:

 * `1` to use a constant viscosity coefficient (**default**) for turbulent viscosity, molecular viscosity, and {term}`Diffusion`.
 This closure option should not be used with {term}`Stage-discharge relation` open boundaries (i.e., do not use with prescribed Q and H) {cite:p}`wilson2002`.
 * `2` to use the Elder formula for the {term}`Diffusion` coefficient $D$.
 The Elder turbulence closure also yields small errors for {term}`Stage-discharge relation` open boundaries (i.e., do not use this option with prescribed Q and H) {cite:p}`wilson2002`.
 * `3` to use the $k-\epsilon$ two-equation model solving the {term}`Navier-Stokes equations`.
-The first equation represents a turbulence closure for the {term}`turbulent kinetic energy <Turbulent kinetic energy>` $k$; the second equation is a turbulence closure for the turbulent dissipation $\epsilon$.
+The first equation represents a turbulence closure for the turbulent energy $k$; the second equation is a turbulence closure for the turbulent dissipation $\epsilon$.
 Both equations express that the sum of change of (I) $k$ and $\epsilon$ in time, and (II) {term}`Advection` transport of $k$ and $\epsilon$ equal the sum of (1) {term}`Diffusion` transport of $k$ and $\epsilon$, (2) the production rate of $k$/$\epsilon$, and (3) the destruction rate of $k$/$\epsilon$ {cite:p}`launder1974`.
 The $k-\epsilon$ model is a generalization of the mixing length model (see option `5`) and assumes that the turbulent viscosity is isotropic (valid for many river applications, but not for circular-rotating flows or groundwater) {cite:p}`bradshaw1987`.
 Thus, the $k-\epsilon$ model introduces two additional equations and requires a finer mesh than the constant viscosity option `1`, which leads to a longer computation time.
 Yet, the $k-\epsilon$ model generally yields accurate results and small errors with {term}`Stage-discharge relation` open boundaries {cite:p}`wilson2002`.
 The following default keywords are associated with the $k-\epsilon$ model:
   * `VELOCITY DIFFUSIVITY : 1.E-6` corresponding to the kinematic viscosity $\nu$ of water (10$^{-6}$ m$^2$/s).
   * `TURBULENCE REGIME FOR SOLID BOUNDARIES : 2` **for rough walls** of closed boundaries to apply the value chosen for the **LAW OF BOTTOM FRICTION** and **ROUGHNESS COEFFICIENT OF BOUNDARIES** keywords (recall section {ref}`tm2d-friction`).
 For **smooth closed boundary walls** set `TURBULENCE REGIME FOR SOLID BOUNDARIES : 1`.
   * `INFORMATION ABOUT K-EPSILON MODEL : YES` enables console output of information on the $k-\epsilon$ closure solution.